curityio/react-native-haapi-example/README.md

 yarn android
 ```

+To start an iOS emulator for the first time, use a second terminal.\
-Run the following command to start the iOS app:
+Run the following command from the _root_ of the React Native project:

 ```bash
 # using npm